Birmingham Market Hall: Operation

 Smoking was prohibited inside the Hall, and dogs were not allowed.
 Traders were not allowed to wash or clean vegetables after 9am.

 The hall is noted as a pioneer in the supply and promotion of fish as part of its urban population's diet, and by the 1880s is seen as responsible for fish entering the daily diet of the vast majority of the West Midlands population.
 A separate wholesale Fish Market building, across Bell Street from the market hall, opened in 1869 and was extended in 1883.

-Birmingham was granted a Charter of Incorporation in 1838, and the first Birmingham Town Council was elected later that year, taking on responsibility for the town's markets from 1851.
+Birmingham was granted a charter of incorporation in 1838, and the first Birmingham Town Council was elected later that year, taking on responsibility for the town's markets from 1851.
 It became a city in 1889.

 A January 1849 meeting of the Market Committee of the Street Commissioners resolved to make improvements to the hall, including seven new fish, game and poultry shops, and twelve butchers shops, to be "fitted with a water tap and independent drain".
 The improvements were in place by 1851.

 In 1867 a fire occurred in the hall; the cause was believed to be the spontaneous combustion of lucifer matches.

-The hall was under the purview of the Birmingham Market Police, from their establishment under section 104 of the Birmingham Corporation (Consolidation) Act 1883.
+The hall was under the purview of the Birmingham Market Police, from their establishment under section 104 of the Birmingham Corporation (Consolidation) Act 1883 (46 & 47 Vict. c. lxx).